How to report unauthorised trades or fraudulent transactions in the Zerodha account?

 - Call 080-46801166 between 8:30 AM to 5:00 PM, Monday - Friday, to block trading instantly or create a ticket for further assistance .
 From 5:00 PM till 11:30 PM, Monday - Friday, MCX traders can call 080-47181888 to block their accounts.

-- Change your account password and PIN immediately.
-See How to reset my Kite password?
+- Change the password of the Zerodha account.
+To learn more, see How to reset my Kite password?

 - Visit cybercrime.gov.in/Webform/Crime_AuthoLogin.aspx and file an online complaint on the Cyber Crime Complaint Portal immediately.